eserie/wax-ml/CONTRIBUTING.md

 ------------------------------

 A pull request for a new feature will be reviewed to see if it meets the following requirements.
-For any pull request, a `WAX` maintainer can help to make sure that the pull request meets the requirements for inclusion in the package.
+For any pull request, a `WAX-ML` maintainer can help to make sure that the pull request meets the requirements for inclusion in the package.